This post has two aims:

 Another great realization from [ETW2024] is that, if we know the full $Q$, and for each $\omega_i$ we downdate, it is possible to efficiently find a vector $s_i$ such that $Q_i Q_i^H = Q (I - s_i s_i^H) Q^H$.
 This helps to drastically simplify the downdated estimator (derivation from [E2025]): $$ \begin{align*} diag_i(A) &= diag(Q_i Q_i^H A) + \bar{\omega}_i \odot ([I - Q_i Q_i^H] A \omega_i) \\ &= diag(Q [I - s_i s_i^H] Q^H A) + \bar{\omega}_i \odot ([I - Q (I - s_i s_i^H) Q^H] A \omega_i) \\ &= diag(Q Q^H A) - Q s_i \odot A^T \bar{Q} \bar{s}_i \\ &\qquad \qquad + \bar{\omega}_i \odot \big[ \underbrace{(I - Q Q^H) A \omega_i} _{= 0} + Q s_i s_i^H \underbrace{Q^H A \omega_i} _{= Q^H Q r_i = r_i} \big] \\ &= diag(Q Q^H A) - Q s_i \odot A^T \bar{Q} \bar{s}_i + \bar{\omega}_i \odot Q s_i (s_i^H r_i) \\ &= diag(Q Q^H A) + Q s_i \odot \big[(s_i^H r_i) \bar{\omega}_i - A^T \bar{Q} \bar{s}_i \big] \end{align*} $$

-And now we can average all estimators, yielding a computationally efficient expression for XDiag
+And now we can average all estimators, yielding a computationally efficient expression for XDiag:

 Where $S$ is the matrix of all $s_i$ vectors.
 As mentioned, not only the computations involved are very succint, but also the same $\Omega$ measurements are used both the deflation and GH step, leading to increased sample efficiency.
 Great!

 One drawback of exchangeability is that now deflation and GH measurements are coupled: If we obtained $Q$ from $k$ measuements $\omega_i$, we can only use those measurements for the GH estimator.
 Conversely: If we need $k$ GH measurements to achieve a certain accuracy, we are forced to keep $k$ vectors in memory.
-So if we need a larger $k$ but we can’t store it, do we need to drop XDiag
+So if we need a larger $k$ but we can’t store it, do we need to drop XDiag altogether and fallback to Hutch++?

-, where we get the first $k$ GH samples for basically free.
-This allows us to add more GH measurements on top of XDiag
+In this section we observe that XDiag can be seen as a special case of Hutch++, where we get the first $k$ GH samples for basically free.
+This allows us to add more GH measurements on top of XDiag, without having to alter the deflation step and thus keeping memory within $\mathcal{O}(k)$.

 Let $\Psi = (I - \frac{1}{k} S S^H)$ using $S$ and $Q = orth(A \Omega)$ from before.
 Then, the following estimator is unbiased: